k-kapp/Staxx-New/README.md

 Should be compilable with Visual Studio 2015.
 SDL2 should also be referenced in the project, as well as the boost libraries.

-Some screenshots follow:
+Some screenshots follow.
+The first is of gameplay, the second of the design grid, and the third screenshot is the main menu:

 <p align="center">
 <img src="Game.png" width="650">
-Gameplay screenshot
 </p>

 <p align="center">
 <img src="Design.png" width="500">
-The design grid
 </p>

 <p align="center">
 <img src="MainMenu.png" width="350">
-Main menu
 </p>